apache/spark/docs/index.md

 Get Spark by visiting the [downloads page](http://spark.incubator.apache.org/downloads.html) of the Apache Spark site.
 This documentation is for Spark version {{site.SPARK_VERSION}}.

+Spark runs on both Windows and UNIX-like systems (e.g. Linux, Mac OS).
+All you need to run it is to have `java` to installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.

 # Building

 Spark uses [Simple Build Tool](http://www.scala-sbt.org), which is bundled with it.
 To compile the code, go into the top-level Spark directory and run